Jamesits/EuDilemma/README.md

     ()=>{console.log("User agreed");},
     ()=>{console.log("User disagreed");}
 );

+// The onReady function you may need
+// Note: don't show dialog if <body> tag is not loaded!
+// It's recommended to wait for document ready.
+EuDilemma.onReady(function);

 // If the user is in EU, show the dialog automatically
 // Note: country detection requires ip.sb GeoLocation API.